 For many home workers, taking a break means scrolling through social media feeds.
 But this isn’t the best way of refreshing your mind ready for more work.
 Instead, you could try going for a stroll around your block, listening to some music or doing some gentle exercise.
 You are bound to feel drained if your entire working day and rests revolve around a screen.
 There is a fine balancing act when you are choosing the length of time for a break.
 Too short and it won’t be effective, while too long may end up demotivating you from your work.

 Everyone has a different way of working, so you need to implement a trial and error system until you discover what works best for you.
-Remember that sometimes it is the little adjustments and improvements in your work space which can end up having a big impact on your work habits.
+Remember that sometimes it is the little adjustments and improvements in your home office design can end up having a big impact on your work habits.